Blog Hero

 Glaucoma: Causes, Symptoms, & Treatment Options

 Glaucoma is known to be the second-highest cause of blindness worldwide.
-Currently, an estimated 68 million people are affected around the world, of who almost 7 million are blind
+Currently, an estimated 68 million people are affected around the world, of who almost 7 million are blind.

 Glaucoma is not one specific eye disease, but rather a collection of conditions that causes your intraocular (internal) fluid to build pressure inside of your eyes, pushing against your optic nerves until it causes permanent vision loss.